martinvonwittich/asterisk-zammad-cti-bridge/README.md

 This Perl script serves as a bridge between an Asterisk server and the Zammad CTI interface.
 It connects via AMI to Asterisk and monitors it for queue events; the relevant ones will be pushed to Zammad's CTI interface.

+This version supports TLS, so you can run it in a different host from asterisk.

 # Limitations

 - Can only monitor queue events and nothing else.